zowe/docs-site/docs/user-guide/k8s-introduction.md

 If you are new to containers, you can learn about the concepts from the [Kubernetes website](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/).

-The Zowe containers are designed to be run together with extensions and Zowe utilities, and therefore are built for orchestration software that can manage the relationship and lifecycle of the containers.
+The Zowe containers are designed to be run together with extensions and Zowe utilities and therefore are built for orchestration software that can manage the relationship and lifecycle of the containers.
 The following topics guide you to set up and use Zowe's containers with the Kubernetes orchestration software.

 1. [Prerequisites](k8s-prereqs.md)
 2. [Downloading and installing](k8s-downloading.md)